siyuan-note/user-guide-en_US/3 FAQs.md

 In document typesetting, you need to use `---` to separate the content of each page.
 For specific usage, please refer to ((20210203182642-odiolr2 "Slides Presentation")).
 {: id="20210204162757-0al9jtb"}

-## Where are the configuration files stored?
-{: id="20201224120448-0f3b9ys"}

-The default configuration folder is located in the user's home directory `~/.siyuan/`.
-If there is a configuration folder in the installation directory, the installation directory will be used first.
-You can also specify the configuration folder path by ((20200924100717-yzwzn64 "startup parameter")).
-{: id="20201224120448-hexn2qn"}

 ## How to delete unnecessary history records to reduce space usage and improve performance?
 {: id="20210226101133-php3e1u" updated="20210402112548"}